ypriverol/github-paper/REVIEWS.md

 > We would like the reviewers for their insightful comments and
-> suggestion that helped us to improve the manuscript.
+> suggestions, which helped us to improve the manuscript.
+As a result, the revised of the manuscript has changed significantly.

 # Reviewer 1